bytebase/bytebase.com/content/docs/tutorials/how-to-configure-database-access-control-and-data-anonymization-for-developer.md

 ---
-title: How to Configure Database Access Control and Data Anonymization for Developer
+title: How to Configure Data Access Control and Data Anonymization for Developer
 author: Ningjing
 published_at: 2023/01/05 21:15
 feature_image: /content/docs/tutorials/how-to-configure-database-access-control-and-data-anonymization-for-developer/ac-feature.webp
 tags: Tutorial
 level: Intermediate
-description: This tutorial will walk you through how database access control and data anonymization works in Bytebase.
+description: This tutorial will walk you through how data access control and data anonymization works in Bytebase.
 You’ll need two Bytebase accounts – one DBA and one Developer.
 ---

-This tutorial will walk you through how **database access control** and **data anonymization** works in Bytebase.
+This tutorial will walk you through how **data access control** and **data anonymization** works in Bytebase.
 You’ll need two Bytebase accounts –  one **DBA** and one **Developer**.
 DBA is the one who configures the settings and Developer is the one who should only see information based on the configuration.

-Both database access control and data anonymization are **Enterprise Plan** only features.
+Both data access control and data anonymization are **Enterprise Plan** only features.
 However, you can start a **14-day trial of the Enterprise Plan** with one click without providing additional information (no credit card required).

 ## Preparation phase